Thavasi: Reception

 The film received mixed reviews but still became a box office hit.

 Tulika of Rediff.com wrote, "Trouble is, everyone of them have gone through the selfsame motions so often in the past that they seem to sleepwalk through this film, doing their stuff by rote and with little conviction.
 The crisis is predictable, ditto the denouement.
 And the fights, songs and comedy tracks that bridge crisis and denouement fail to grip."

-BizHat wrote, "Director Udayasankar has done justice in the screenplay and direction area (except for the climax).
-The last one reel is filled with masala and it is very cinematic."

-Prabhu of Lollu Express wrote, "Although Thavasi has the same old story line the movie was enjoyable to watch.
-Vijaykanth's matured acting and Soundarya's Screen presence were simply superb.
-A couple of songs were really sweet to hear.
-Nasser came out with yet another Outstanding performance as he usually does.
-Vadivelu's comedy was really good.
-So the movie has various features that can be enjoyed by everyone and was not like other "ARVA KOLARU" movies.
-These kind of movies can be watched and enjoyed and the movie came at the right time.
-The movie for sure is a hit movie just because it gave us everything what people expect."

 Visual Dasan of Kalki felt by choosing this film Vijayakanth only stabbed the ear of his fan bleeding and further added the aspects that makes audience to watch this film with much patience is Udhayashankar's screenplay with no loopholes, Vidyasagar's music, Vadivelu's humour, performances of Vijayakanth, Jayasudha, Soundarya and Ilavarasu.

 Sify wrote "Grrr, Grash bash another typical Vijaykanth masala with the star in a double role.
 One the old man Thavasi and other is the ordinary role of the son Bhupathy.
 It is the same old ‘Natamai’ or feudal system as the theme with the village panchayat scenario thrown in plus the usual melodrama".

 Chennai Online wrote "The first half is fairly engaging, but the second half tends to lag".